 The 80’s scientists were right, it was only a matter of time, but we are really running out of IPv4 addresses.
 They are quickly becoming more expensive and harder to obtain.
 Even IP allocation authorities like the IANA and RIRs are pushing everyone away from IPv4 and making people deploy IPv6, at least a dual-stack network until the IPv6 support strengthens.

-But IPv6 is slowly catching up, almost new devices support both IP versions.
+But IPv6 is slowly catching up, almost all new devices support both IP versions.
 It will take time, but dual-stack networks (IPv4 and IPv6) will soon take over.

 There is really no winner between IPv4 vs IPv6.
 We need both protocols to tie the Internet together.
 But eventually, when IPv6 is fully deployed, it will rule out IPv4.